AlbinoGazelle/AlbinoGazelle/README.md

 - 🔭 I’m currently working on contributing to Open Source Detection Engineering projects such as [Sigma](https://github.com/SigmaHQ/sigma), [Atomic Red Team](https://github.com/redcanaryco/atomic-red-team), and others!
-- 🌱 I’m currently learning how to better detect and secure ESXi environments.
+- 🌱 I’m currently learning more about ESXi environments!
-- Ask me about anything!
+- 💬 Ask me about anything!